edrosten/SQUASSH/README.md

 pip install -r requirements.txt
 ```

-# Deviating from the recommended package list

-If you want to use the latest version of the packages, you can use requirements.in instead of requirements.txt.
+If you want to use the latest version of the packages instead of the version used for the results in the paper, you can use:
-However, note that this install does not use the version of pytorch recommended by torch developers, and
-will take some time to install.
-Alternatively you can install a more limited version of the packages using the commands:

 ```
-pip install torch torchvision --index-url https://download.pytorch.org/whl/cu118 pip install plyfile tiffile numpy matplotlib tqdm scikit-image PyYAML h5py pystrict
+pip install -r requirements.in
 ```

 ## Running SQUASSH for the first time